kevalbhatt/puppeteer-pdf-generator/README.md

 Let's assume you have React, Angular, Backbone or any Javascript UI which is running on http://localhost:3000. and the server is running on http://localhost:3001.
 Now when you want to download the pdf we will hit the API (http://localhost:3001/export/pdf)

-Internally server starts a headless browser and opens the http://localhost:3000 application and create the pdf (i.e print layout).
+Internally server starts a headless browser and opens http://localhost:3000 application and create the pdf (i.e print layout).

 Note: Server-side pdf generator code is hardcoded so you will get same pdf every time.